A Chicken Balti is the pride of Birmingham and a curry not of Indian but Anglo Indian heritage dating from the late

 - Now add the ground spices and cook out for 1 minute.

-- Now is a good time to check the gravy for spice, if you want it a little hotter add some Kashmiri chilli powder.
+- Now is a good time to check the gravy for spice, if you want it a little hotter add some Kashmiri chilli powder and season to taste.

 - Set this gravy aside and clean out your pan.

 - Cook until the edges begin to catch which should take 2 or 3 minutes.

 - Once cooked remove from the heat and add your Garam Masala and natural yoghurt.